gdut-wj/CSS-The-Definitive-Guide-4th-zh/docs/ch3.md

 }
 ```

-What if h1 {color: red;} appears in basic.css?
-The entire contents of basic.css are treated as if they were pasted into the style sheet at the point where the @import occurs.
-Thus, any rule contained in the document’s style sheet occurs later than those from the @import.
+What if h1 {color: red;} appears in `basic.css`?
+The entire contents of `basic.css` are treated as if they were pasted into the style sheet at the point where the @import occurs.
+Thus, any rule contained in the document’s style sheet occurs later than those from the `@import`.
 If they tie in terms of explicit weight and specificity, the document’s style sheet contains the winner.
 Consider the following:

 ```css
 p em {